-• the brand name of the product;

-- the active ingredients, using approved names where they exist; - the name and address of the pharmaceutical company or its agent responsible for marketing the product; - date of production of the advertisement; and - "abbreviated prescribing information" which should include an approved indication together with the dosage and method of use; and a succinct statement of the contraindications, precautions and side effects.
+- the name of the product (normally the brand name); - the active ingredients, using approved names where they exist; - the name and address of the pharmaceutical company or its agent responsible for marketing the product; - date of production of the advertisement; and - "abbreviated prescribing information" based on approved product prescribing information in Malaysia, should include - -Contraindications - -Precautions - -Dosages - -Indications - -Side effects - -A minimum font size of 6 points is to be used for printed materials.

-5.2.
-All Printed Promotional Material, other than those covered in Article 5.3 below, should also fulfil the following requirements:
+5.2 All Printed Promotional Material, other than those covered in Article 5.3 below, should also fulfill the following requirements:

-- Promotional material such as mailings and journal advertisements and loose inserts must not be designed to disguise its real nature. - Advertisements in journals should not be designed so as to resemble editorial material. - Promotional material should conform, both in text and illustration, to canons of good taste and should recognise the professional standing of the recipient. - All printed promotional material, including advertisements should include the name of the product (normally the brand name) generic name of the product and the date of production of the advertisement. - Doctors' names or photographs must not be used in a prominent manner in promotional material or in any way that is contrary to the ethical Code of the medical profession. - Promotional material should not imitate the devices, copy, slogans or general layout adopted by other companies in a way that is likely to mislead or confuse. - Material and articles from the lay press should not be used as promotional material. - Disclaimer statement "For Healthcare Professionals only" to be added to printed materials for the HCP targeted audience.
+Promotional material such as mailings and journal advertisements and loose inserts must not be designed to disguise its real nature.

+Advertisements in journals should not be designed so as to resemble editorial material.

+Promotional material should conform, both in text and illustration, to canons of good taste and should recognise the professional standing of the recipient.

+All printed promotional material, including advertisements should include the name of the product (normally the brand name) generic name of the product and the date of production of the advertisement.

+Doctors' names or photographs must not be used in a prominent manner in promotional material or in any way that is contrary to the ethical code of the medical profession.

+Promotional material should not imitate the devices, copy, slogans or general layout adopted by other companies in a way that is likely to mislead or confuse.

+Material and articles from the lay press should not be used as promotional material.

-5.3.
-Reminder Advertisements
+5.3 Reminder Advertisements